MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/plan-implement-tenant-key.md

 ![Azure RMS tenant key lifecycle - managed by you, BYOK](../media/RMS_BYOK_onprem4.png)

 If you decide to let Microsoft manage your tenant key, no further action is required for you to generate the key and you can go straight to [Next steps](plan-implement-tenant-key.md#next-steps).
+If you later decide to manage your tenant key, you can do so, and your previously protected documents and emails will remain accessible by using an archived key.

 If you decide to manage your tenant key yourself, read the following sections for more information.